Are-Oelsner/cmsc240_FinalProject/README.txt

-Are, Ryan, Maddie -- Team ARM / RAM Team
+Authors: Are, Ryan, Maddie

+Project Goal: Simulate a traffic intersection

+Notes:
-Simulate a traffic intersection four lanes of traffic total, Eastbound, Westbound, Northbound and Southbound Traffic lights that control the intersection, which are synchronized Have cars, SUVs and trucks, which will change the decision parameters for
+four lanes of traffic total, Eastbound, Westbound, Northbound and Southbound Traffic lights that control the intersection, which are synchronized Have cars, SUVs and trucks, which will change the decision parameters for